 SPED 602 Behavior Management—3 Credits

+awarded.
 There are no course prerequisites other than admission to College of Graduate and Professional Studies, Indiana State University.

 The course is delivered by means of CDs.
 On-campus meetings are not scheduled for the course.